PolymathNetwork/polymath-apps/packages/polymath-issuer/README.md

 ## Development

+## Troubleshoot

+- Try to clean your Metamask cache: Settings > Reset Accounts

 # Environment variables

 You can set the following env vars inside a `.env` file on the package's root